 The purpose of this guide is to help you reach that point.

 Here you will find information explaining the mechanics behind Blaster’s skills, their combos, how to do them and common mistakes that players make while learning the class.
 The focus here is on helping new players with the fundamentals of Blaster gameplay.
 If you’re a player who has been struggling with the combos or just someone who might be interested in playing a Blaster, this is for you.
-This guide won’t turn you into a pro overnight, but if it can help you understand the basics enough to the point where you’re comfortable with the class, then this guide will have served its purpose.
+This guide won’t turn you into a pro overnight, but if it can help you understand the basics enough to make you comfortable with the class, then this guide will have served its purpose.

 The body of this guide will focus on combos and how to use them, but there is additional information within the tabs above.
 Don’t forget to look through them!

 I highly recommend focusing on one section at a time.
 Do not, for example, try to learn Hammer Smash cancels while you are still struggling with No-Reload.
 Learning this class can be overwhelming, so focus on getting comfortable with one thing before moving on to the next.

 That doesn't necessarily mean you should follow the exact order as listed in the Table of Contents.
 You can jump from learning one random thing to another, just make sure you're focusing on one thing at a time.

 Need more help?
 Join our Blaster Discord here!

 Table of Contents 1.
 Blaster Basics I 2.
 Blaster Basics II 3.
 Blaster Basics - Completion 4.
 Further Techniques 5.
 Afterword & Credits Build 1st-4th job & Hyper Skill Point Allocation, V Matrix, Inner ability & Link Skills Skill Info Information on Beginner, 1st, 2nd, 3rd, 4th, Hyper, and 5th Job Skills FAQ Class Summary, Pros/Cons, Frequently Asked Questions

 1. Blaster Basics I